Main concerns of simple yoga (5)

 Your breathing will gradually become more thorough.
 Your breathing might be shallow and fill only a small part of your lungs when you begin to be seated still.
 When you remain seated upright and still in a cross-legged position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition and allow your breathing to be free and thorough your breathing will gradually become more thorough.

-3 Don’t try to slow your breathing or hold your breathing still while you’re remaining seated still to benefit from the position of your body.
+3 Don’t try to slow your breathing or hold your breathing still.
 It’s not beneficial to try to slow your breathing or hold your breathing still while you’re practicing simple yoga.

 If you hold your body still before you’re maintaining the concerns that combine to make the position of your body beneficial, the position that you hold still might not be beneficial and might become uncomfortable or numb.

 7 Don’t rely on help from another person to maintain a beneficial position of your body.
-Although another person can observe the position of your body while you remain seated still and can tell you how your position appears as they see it, depending on that help to maintain a beneficial position will distract your attention from allowing your breathing to be free and straightening your backbone, and your breathing won’t be free and you won’t be able to maintain a beneficial position.
+Although another person can observe the position of your body while you remain seated still and can tell you how your position appears as they see it, if you rely on help from another person to maintain a beneficial position of your body that will distract your attention from allowing your breathing to be free and straightening your backbone and you won’t be able to maintain a beneficial position.

-Similarly if you engage in conversation or eye-contact, or watch or listen to another person while you remain seated still to benefit from the position of your body, your breathing might not be free and you might not be able to hold the position of your body still.
+Similarly if you engage in conversation or eye-contact, or watch or listen to another person while you remain seated still your breathing won’t be free, you won’t be able to straighten your backbone with a small muscular effort and you won’t be able to maintain a beneficial position.

 8 When your thinking is confused or when you’re anxious or ill your breathing might be obstructed or impeded.
-Maintaining the concerns of simple yoga can help to remedy confusion and anxiety and some causes and effects of illness.
+Maintaining the concerns of simple yoga can help to remedy some confusion and anxiety and some causes and effects of illness.

 Don’t concentrate on a difficulty of your physical position.
 If you focus your attention on a difficulty of your physical position any longer than you need to remedy it as well as you can that will interfere with the natural remedy of simple yoga.
-Energy won’t move and rest freely in your body, your breathing won’t be free and you won’t be able to maintain a beneficial position.
+Energy won’t move and rest freely in your body and you won’t be able to maintain a beneficial position.

 Straighten your backbone as well as you can